Use built-in controls first

 Metadata | Button-specific metadata table. |

-SetText(text) | Change visible button text. |
+SetText(text) | Change visible button text when HasText is true.
+Returns whether text was applied. |

 SetEnabled(enabled) | Enable or disable interaction. |